 Green Building Materials for Construction – Part 2

-Big tax deductions provide significant motivation to pursue residential deconstruction and commercial deconstruction.
-There are also significant potential savings for donating deconstruction materials.
-To multiply your impact, consider green building materials for your next construction project.
+Big tax deductions provide significant motivation to pursue residential and commercial deconstruction.
+Donating deconstruction materials can also yield substantial potential savings.
+Consider green building materials for your next construction project to multiply your impact.

 For green building projects, deconstructed materials will be used as much as possible.
-When deconstructed building materials are deemed unfit for reuse, the manner in which they were deconstructed, as opposed to pure demolition, allows them to be more easily recycled.
-This process helps keep materials that can be recycled and repurposed into like-new construction materials from unnecessarily being dumped into overflowing landfills.
+When deconstructed building materials are deemed unfit for reuse, their deconstruction, as opposed to pure demolition, allows them to be more easily recycled.
+This process helps keep materials that can be recycled and repurposed into like-new construction materials from being dumped into overflowing landfills unnecessarily.

-And when a green building construction project has used as many deconstructed material as possible, the next step is to use virgin green building materials.
-The goal of using green building materials is to construct energy-efficient structures that minimize impact on our environment.
+When a green building construction project has used as many deconstructed materials as possible, the next step is to use virgin green building materials.
+The goal of using green building materials is to construct energy-efficient structures that minimize environmental impact.

 Here’s the next part of our list of popular green building materials, their characteristics, and their environmentally friendly impact.

 Bamboo is one of the most used multipurpose and durable materials for various construction projects.
 Sustainability experts nearly universally agree bamboo is one of the best eco-friendly building materials on the planet.
 These trees grow faster irrespective of climate, making them exceptionally economically viable as they can grow in diverse conditions.
 Bamboo is technically a perennial grass, not a wood, and it continues spreading and growing without replanting after harvest.